In English

 Boa Viagem beach

-Boa Viagem is also home to the Feirinha de Boa Viagem, with craft stalls and occasional cultural presentations, and Dona Lindu Park, where some concerts and events take place.
+Boa Viagem also hosts the Feirinha de Boa Viagem, a small market with craft stalls and occasional cultural performances, and Dona Lindu Park, which hosts concerts and events.

-In case you’ve seen the great film Aquarius, by Pernambuco director Kleber Mendonça Filho, don’t miss out on seeing the façade of the charming building where the protagonist lives.
-The name of the Aquarius Building in real life is Edifício Oceania and it is located at Avenida Boa Viagem, 560.
+If you’ve seen the famous film Aquarius by Pernambuco director Kleber Mendonça Filho, don’t miss seeing the charming building where the protagonist lives.
+The real-life Aquarius building is named Edifício Oceania, located at Avenida Boa Viagem, 560.

 boa viagem beach